 The gross margin of a company is the difference between the cost of goods sold and sales revenue.

 Sales price minus unit cost divided by unit cost gives us markup.

-Margin is the percentage difference between the revenue and cost of goods, whereas markup is the percentage increase in the cost of a product or service to get the selling price.
+Margin is the percentage difference between the revenue and cost of goods, whereas markup is the percentage means increase in the cost of a product or service to get the selling price.
 The difference between margin and markup is that the former is shown as the percentage of revenue, while the latter is shown as the percentage of the cost.